-The length and width of the board play a huge role in how the SUP will fit your body and “behave” on the water.
+The length and width of a SUP board plays a huge role in how it will “behave” on the water.
 Standard paddle boards are between 30 and 36 inches wide; the wider you go, the more stable – and, thus, beginner-friendly – the SUP will be.

 That said, don’t forget about the board’s capacity.
 SUPs can generally hold 200 to 300 pounds on average – which will suit the average paddle boarder.
 Although, of course, some can have an even higher load capacity, going up to 500 pounds – so even the largest of paddle boarders shouldn’t have much trouble finding a suitable SUP.

 As with kayaks, it’s important not to exceed the recommended weight limits – ever.

 Lastly, I always recommend buying from a well-established brand.
 There are a lot of great paddle board brands out there, but some are better than others.
 Do your research, read reviews, and buy from a company that you trust.

 Some of my favorites brands include Red, BIC Sport, BlueFin, BOTE and ISLE.

 Choose The Correct Type & Size Of Paddle

 You know what I always say about kayak paddles – they’re your weapon of choice and your primary means of propulsion.

 And, well, the same applies to paddles used for paddle boarding.

 Of course, there’s a difference between a paddle you’d use for a kayak and one you’d use for a paddleboard.
 For one, you won’t be using a double-bladed paddle.